-If the attorneys working on the defective dishwasher case could not identify everyone who bought the appliance, but believe it was only sold in Detroit and New York City, they may publish the notice in the Detroit Free Press and The New York Times.
+If everyone who bought a defective dishwasher cannot be identified, but the attorneys believe it was only sold in Detroit and New York City, the settlement administrator may publish the notice in the Detroit Free Press and The New York Times.

 The notice will describe the allegations contained in the lawsuit, the company being sued (referred to as the defendant) and the people whose legal rights may be affected by the lawsuit.
 If the case has settled, it will also provide instructions on how class members can file claims for compensation.

 No. It is important to keep in mind, however, that the lawsuit will proceed regardless of whether you choose to be part of the suit.
 The class notice should contain instructions on how you can opt out of the lawsuit if you do not wish to participate or would like to file your own individual lawsuit.
 If you opt out of the lawsuit, you will not receive compensation as part of any settlement agreement stemming from the litigation.
 If you are concerned about what it means to be a class member, you may want to read this blog.

 Do I Have to Do Anything After Receiving This Notice?

 If the case has settled, you may wish to claim your part of the settlement.
 Instructions on how to do so should be included in the notice.
 If the lawsuit has not yet resolved – the notice is just alerting you to the litigation – you generally don't have to do anything at this point, unless you want to opt out.
 If the case later settles in consumers' favor, you may receive an additional notice in the mail informing you that a settlement has been reached.